 Combating the stink bug threat: How is WW Ocean responding?

-We pride ourselves in the consistent and high levels of service to Oceania we have provided over decades, and we know that delays to cargo delivery of this magnitude are unacceptable to our customers – particularly with the knock-on effects to supply chains and additional costs.
+We pride ourselves in the consistent and high levels of service to Oceania we have provided over decades, and we know that delays to cargo delivery are unacceptable to our customers – particularly with the knock-on effects to supply chains and additional costs.

-So why have services been disrupted?
+Why have services been disrupted?

 How WW Ocean is responding today